-Despite this effort to develop its own asset base, there appeared little indication that CWB had any immediate plans to dispense with the grainhandling agreements that it had established with various grain companies in 2012.
+Although it was becoming clear that the company was moving to develop its own asset base, there appeared little indication that CWB had any immediate plans to dispense with the grain-handling agreements that it had established with various grain companies in 2012.
 In fact, CWB signalled that it fully intended to maintain these agreements while building its own facility network.